 Robust team roles and permissions.
 The more people you involve in a project, the more important it is to set customizable project permissions.
 Some people may simply need view-only access, while others need full admin rights.

-In addition to those dealbreakers, we asked ourselves a number of questions while testing the apps:
+In addition to those dealbreakers, I asked myself a number of questions while testing the apps:

 Is the interface intuitive, or do you need to spend a significant amount of time reading through tutorials just to utilize basic features?